Tjaša Iris: Work

-Early paintings
+Early paintings 1990s

 These are paintings of landscapes and gardens she painted mostly in Italy, Slovenia and Croatia. these are more immediate works than the paintings from her later period.
 Brush strokes are big, fast, very lose, very fresh.
 Colors are very bright.

-European Paintings 2005 – 2011
+European Paintings 2005–2011

 From this period on she dedicates herself to mostly paint gardens with lush vegetation.
 During her stays at Villa Flora in Slovenia she spends much time painting in the nearby Miramare Castle gardens at Riviera di Trieste (Alberi, Gardener's House).
 She is as well constantly travelling to Publia, Southern Italy from where is originating the painting Pezze.
 To Capri and Amalfi coast (Capri, Palme e Vasi, Entrance).

-Asian Paintings 2010 – 2013
+Asian Paintings 2010–2023

 This is her an even more atmosphere work.
 It appears like from a "New Dimension".
 It is detailed and complex.
 Paintings are from her favorite painting locations in Asia as Botanical Gardens in Singapore, Bali, Thai King's gardens in Chiang mai, Thailand, Hong Kong gardens...

+Asian Photographs 2020–2023

+In September of 2015 Tjasa Iris left Thailand for an 8 months travelling in Cambodia.
+That marked the beginning of her 3 years long Nomadic Period.
+As she did not have a painting studio, she gave herself to photography.
+Which resulted in a series she named: Garden Series.
+After Cambodia, Tjasa continued her nomadic life in Malaysia, which resulted in her Garden Series created mostly at Botanical gardens in Kuala Lumpur and Penang.

+In 2020 she got stranded in Koh Phangan island in Thailand during COVID, where she created her Sea Gardens Series 2020 – 2023.